-3.2.6.9 The planning and provision of water and wastewater infrastructure will be coordinated and integrated with land use planning and growth management throughout the planning process to:

-- a.
-Ensure that water and wastewater infrastructure is feasible, financially viable and sustainable over its life cycle; - Prioritize growth in Strategic Growth Areas to support the achievement of intensification and density targets, and the phasing of development in accordance with the policies of this Plan and the Region of Peel Official Plan and Water and Wastewater Master Plan for the Lake-Based Systems; - Prioritize opportunities for optimization and improved efficiency within existing systems supported by strategies for energy and water conservation and water demand management; and - d.
-Address climate change risks and vulnerabilities and resiliency and to reduce greenhouse gas emissions.
+- 3.2.6.9 The planning and provision of water and wastewater infrastructure will be coordinated and integrated with land use planning and growth management throughout the planning process to: - a.
+Ensure that water and wastewater infrastructure is feasible, financially viable and sustainable over its life cycle; - b.
+Prioritize growth in Strategic Growth Areas to support the achievement of intensification and density targets, and the phasing of development in accordance with the policies of this Plan and the Region of Peel Official Plan and Water and Wastewater Master Plan for the Lake-Based Systems; - c.
+Prioritize opportunities for optimization and improved efficiency within existing systems supported by strategies for energy and water conservation and water demand management; and - d.
+Address climate change risks and vulnerabilities and resiliency and to reduce greenhouse gas emissions. - 3.2.6.10 Prohibit the construction or expansion of partial services unless in accordance with the Region of Peel Official Plan.